ned-chambers/ned-chambers/README.md

 ## 📝 My Story

 I’m a Data Analyst with 12 years of experience as a language trainer and academic coordinator, where I developed strong skills in analysing customer needs, simplifying ideas, and delivering tailored insights.
-Using Python, SQL, and Power BI, I now translate complex data into actionable narratives.
+Using SQL, Python, and data visualisation tools like Power BI and Metabase, I now translate complex data into actionable narratives.

 Those who know me know I am dedicated to technology, pedagogy, and critical thinking.
 Discovering data storytelling has allowed me to integrate these areas into a meaningful career.